 Download the webMethods Service Designer archive for your operating system from

-Note: webMethods Service Designer requires Zulu Java 1.8.
-Archive files with and without Zulu Java are provided on the portal.
-If you want to use an archive without the JDK, ensure the JAVA_HOME variable is set to the Zulu JDK 1.8 location before you proceed.
+Note: Archive files, both with and without Zulu Java, are available on the portal.
+If you want to use an archive without the JDK, make sure to set the JAVA_HOME variable to the location of Zulu JDK 17 or JDK 11, depending on your Service Designer version, before proceeding.

-- Extract the downloaded Service Designer archive to a directory that does not include spaces in the name and click on the download license link to obtain the latest licenses which are valid until 30th April 2021.
+- Extract the downloaded Service Designer archive to a directory that does not include spaces in the name.

 - From the extracted folder run ServiceDesigner.exe to launch webMethods Service Designer.